jinq0123/grpc_cb/README.md

 * route_guide example

 ## Todo
-1. Run multi stubs in one thread.
-1. Check thread-safety
+1. Timeout
 1. Lua binding.
 Convert grpc_byte_buffer to string, which is needed by lua.
-1. Timeout
 1. Connect and disconnect event.
 1. Export for unity.
+1. Run multi stubs in one thread.
 1. Compression
 1. Security
 1. Support message types other than protobuffer.